Rose Parade: History

 Albert Einstein and a Salvation Army band before a performance at the Rose Parade, 1926.

 Members of Pasadena's Valley Hunt Club first staged the parade in 1890.
 Since then the parade has been held in Pasadena every New Year's Day, except when January 1 falls on a Sunday.
 In that case, it is held on the subsequent Monday, January 2.
 This exception was instituted in 1893, as organizers did not wish to disturb horses hitched outside Sunday church services.

 Many of the members of the Valley Hunt Club were former residents of the American East and Midwest.
 They wished to showcase their new California home's mild winter weather.
 At a club meeting, Professor Charles F. Holder announced, "In New York, people are buried in the snow.
 Here our flowers are blooming and our oranges are about to bear.
 Let's hold a festival to tell the world about our paradise."

 Over the next few founding years, the parade added marching bands and motorized floats.
 By 1895, the event was too large for the Valley Hunt Club to handle, resulting in the formation of an ad hoc non-profit organization – the Pasadena Tournament of Roses Association.
-By the 11th annual tournament (1900), the town lot on which the activities were held was renamed Tournament Park, a large open area directly adjacent to Pasadena's world-famous institution of higher learning, Caltech.
+By the 11th annual tournament in 1900, the town lot on which the activities were held was renamed Tournament Park, a large open area directly adjacent to Pasadena's world-famous institution of higher learning, Caltech.
 Activities soon included ostrich races, bronco busting demonstrations, and an odd novelty race between a camel and an elephant.
-(The elephant won the race.)
+The elephant won the race.
 Soon reviewing stands were built along the parade route and newspapers in Eastern Seaboard cities started to take notice of the event.